-If you're having trouble making your mortgage payments call us as soon as possible so we can try to help you.
-We'll be able to discuss your circumstances and could offer help to meet your individual needs.
+If you're having trouble making your mortgage payments call us as soon as possible.
+By discussing your circumstances with you, we may be able to offer help.

 If you haven't already been in touch with us, we'll contact you as soon as possible to discuss your situation.
 We'll consider your circumstances and may be able to:

 We will provide you with full details on how these options work and give you time to consider any changes.
 If we can't offer you any of these options we will explain why.

 If we cannot offer any of these options we might agree to you remaining in the property to sell it yourself.